Connecticut DSS housing assistance.

-Rent Bank – This has been established to provide financial assistance for paying rent to low and moderate income households.
+Rent Bank in Connecticut – This has been established to provide financial assistance for paying rent to low and moderate income households.
 Priority is given to families and individuals who are in are in imminent danger of eviction or foreclosure.
 Applicants therefore generally need a vacate notice from their landlord or need to be threatened with a foreclosure in the local courts.
 The goal of DSS is to stop homelessness across the state, so money is offered to those people who are most at risk of losing their home or apartment.